lexmicheal/LexSecurity/README.md

-I'm Alex, a passionate cybersecurity enthusiast with experience in Python, Linux, SQL, Detection and Responce,Threat and Vulnerabilities Protection, & Network Security.
+A passionate cybersecurity enthusiast with experience in Python, Linux, SQL, Detection and Responce,Threat and Vulnerabilities Protection, & Network Security.
 I enjoy working on projects that involve risk management, detecting vulnerabilities, security automation & incident responce.
 I'm also eager to learn and grow in this field of cybersecurity.

 ## skills